chyongha/subway_crowdness_prediction/README.md

 # New York Subway Crowd Volume Predictor

-Developed a Machine Learning Model that predicts the live subway crowd of the top 50 used subway stations
+Developed a Machine Learning Model that predicts the live subway crowd of the top 50 stations

 ![Dashboard Screenshot](image/dashboard.jpeg)